redbluewater/BATSallTime/README.md

 - [ ] Work on code to pull in discrete data
 - [ ] Work on Craig's code to make one cast and coordinate so end up with cruise and nominal depths (setting up to integrate with data-portal)
 - [ ] organize brainstorming session for February BIOS-SCOPE meeting
+- [ ] Need to put output from Ruth's code onto Google Drive (all the CSV/MAT/TXT files)
+- [ ] want way to track what has and has not been done for a given cruise

 Rachel
 - [ ]  Discuss pipeline with Rod and finalize the CTD processing.